Mint-Security/mint-mcp-proxy-server-installer/src/installers/claude_desktop/mac/README.md

 # Claude Desktop Mac Installer

-This module contains the installation tools for integrating the supervisor tool with Claude Desktop on macOS.
+This module contains the installation tools for integrating the Mint MCP proxy server with Claude Desktop on macOS.

 ## Components